Censorship: Social media

-The rising usages of social media in many nations has led to the emergence of citizens organizing protests through social media, sometimes called "Twitter Revolutions".
-The most notable of these social media led protests were parts Arab Spring uprisings, starting in 2010.
+The rising use of social media in many nations has led to the emergence of citizens organizing protests through social media, sometimes called "Twitter Revolutions".
+The most notable of these social media-led protests were the Arab Spring uprisings, starting in 2010.
 In response to the use of social media in these protests, the Tunisian government began a hack of Tunisian citizens' Facebook accounts, and reports arose of accounts being deleted.

 Automated systems can be used to censor social media posts, and therefore limit what citizens can say online.
 This most notably occurs in China, where social media posts are automatically censored depending on content.
 In 2013, Harvard political science professor Gary King led a study to determine what caused social media posts to be censored and found that posts mentioning the government were not more or less likely to be deleted if they were supportive or critical of the government.
 Posts mentioning collective action were more likely to be deleted than those that had not mentioned collective action.
 Currently, social media censorship appears primarily as a way to restrict Internet users' ability to organize protests.
 For the Chinese government, seeing citizens unhappy with local governance is beneficial as state and national leaders can replace unpopular officials.
 King and his researchers were able to predict when certain officials would be removed based on the number of unfavorable social media posts.

 Research has proved that criticism is tolerable on social media sites, therefore it is not censored unless it has a higher chance of collective action.
-It isn't important whether the criticism is supportive or unsupportive of the states' leaders, the main priority of censoring certain social media posts is to make sure that no big actions are being made due to something that was said on the internet.
+It is not important whether the criticism is supportive or unsupportive of the states' leaders, the main priority of censoring certain social media posts is to make sure that no big actions are being made due to something that was said on the internet.
 Posts that challenge the Party's political leading role in the Chinese government are more likely to be censored due to the challenges it poses to the Chinese Communist Party.

 In December 2022 Elon Musk, owner and CEO of Twitter released internal documents from the social media microblogging site to journalists Matt Taibbi, Michael Shellenberger and Bari Weiss.
 The analysis of these files on Twitter, collectively called, the Twitter Files, explored the content moderation and visibility filtering carried out in collaboration with the Federal Bureau of Investigation on the Hunter Biden laptop controversy.

 On the platform TikTok, certain hashtags have been categorized by the platform's code and determines how viewers can or cannot interact with the content or hashtag specifically.
 Some shadowbanned tags include: #acab, #GayArab, #gej due to their referencing of certain social movements and LGBTQ identity.
 As TikTok guidelines are becoming more localized around the world, some experts believe that this could result in more censorship than before.